mikeizbicki/cmc-csci143/README.md

 1. Docker containers
     1. used to easily deploy code to thousands of computers
-    1. requires concepts from operating systems, networks, architecture
+    1. requires concepts from operating systems, networks, architecture; closely related to "virtual machines"
     1. widely used in industry, see https://stackshare.io/docker

 1. Databases
     1. stores and accesses the data efficiently
-        1. application and database on same computer (sqlite)
+        1. application and database on same computer (SQLite)
-        1. application and database on different computers (postgres), **our focus**
+        1. application and database on different computers (Postgres), **our focus**
-        1. database on a cluster of computers in the same datacenter (postgres + extensions postgres-xl and citus)
+        1. database on a cluster of computers in the same datacenter (Postgres + extensions Postgres-xl and Citus)
         1. database on a cluster of computers spread throughout the world ([YugabyteDB](https://docs.yugabyte.com/), [CocroachDB](https://www.cockroachlabs.com/docs/stable/))
-    1. sql to manipulate data, python to build applications
+    1. SQL to manipulate data, python to build applications
+    1. NoSQL (e.g. MongoDB, CouchDB) sucks and you should probably never use it (strongly held personal opinion)
-    1. postgres implements full text search in 70+ languages using custom libraries I've written
+    1. Postgres implements full text search in 70+ languages using custom libraries I've written
-    1. postgres widely used in industry, see https://stackshare.io/postgresql
+    1. Postgres widely used in industry, see https://stackshare.io/postgresql

 1. With these technologies, you can create a fully functioning, highly scalable web business
     1. former CMC student Biniyam Asnake created the business [NextDorm](https://www.nextdorm.college/cmc/browse?search=politics) as his senior thesis (slightly different tech stack, but same ideas)